-At the time someone claims their state pension, the Department for Work and Pensions (DWP) works out a 'starting amount' (the amount of State Pension the member will be deemed to have earned up to 6 April 2016) for everyone affected and adds this to the contribution history they have built up since the change took place.
+When someone claims their state pension, the Department for Work and Pensions (DWP) works out a 'starting amount' (the amount of State Pension the member will be deemed to have earned up to 6 April 2016) and adds this to the contribution history they have built up since the change took place.

 This "starting amount" will be the better of the state pension: